protobom/protobom/README.md

 `protobom` is a [protocol buffers](https://protobuf.dev/getting-started/) representation of SBOM data able to ingest documents in modern [SPDX](https://spdx.dev/) and [CycloneDX](https://cyclonedx.org/) versions without loss.
-It has an accompanying go library generated from the protocol buffers that also implements ingesters for those formats.
+It has an accompaining go library generated from the protocol buffers that also implements ingesters for those formats.

 ## Supported Versions and Formats